-Accepted: First, can you tell us a little about yourself?
+Accepted: We’d like to get to know you!
 Where are you from?
 Where and what did you study as an undergrad?
+Do you hold any other degrees?
 What is your current job?

 Accepted: Do you plan on staying in your current industry post-MBA, or changing to a new field/career?